nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 Here I use a thread pool to execute 3 trivial tasks.
 Each task simply sleeps for some time, which mimics IO block.
+A thread can be in one of the three states

+- waiting
+- runnable
+- executing

 Executing this code on my computer gives the following output

 ```bash